-When one (1) shift is employed on a job a working day shall be composed of not more than eight (8) working hours.
-A workday shall commence at 7:30 a.m. and end at 4:00 p.m.
-(4:30 where a one (1) hour lunch is scheduled) from Monday to Friday inclusive.
-The starting time of the day shift may be varied by mutual consent between the Union Agent and the Company Representative.
+When one (1) shift is employed on a job, a working day shall be composed of not more than eight (8) working hours.
+A workday shall commence at 7:00 a.m. and end at 3:30 p.m.
+(4:00 where a one (1) hour lunch is scheduled) from Monday to Friday inclusive.
+The start time of the day shift may be varied by up to one hour, earlier or later, provided advance notice is given to affected employees.
+Variances in excess of one hour will require mutual consent between the Union and the Company Representative.
+Such consent will not be unreasonably denied.

-14.02 (a) Lunch Breaks:
+14.02 Lunch Breaks